-Debtors from group undertakings are stated in the balance sheet at £717 million (2021: £716 million).
+Debtors from group undertakings are stated in the balance sheet at £717 million (2022: £717 million).

-There is judgement involved in determining the recoverability of these debtors from group undertakings based on the financial position and future prospects of the group undertakings.
-This takes into consideration a range of factors such as the trading performance of the group undertakings, the expected revenue growth, cash flows, and the impacts of climate change on the group and its operations.
-Further details are included within the strategic report and the critical accounting estimates and judgements section of the statement of accounting policies and the debtors' note 3 in the financial statements.
+There is significant level of judgement involved in determining the recoverability of these debtors from group undertakings based on the financial position and future prospects of the group undertakings.
+This takes into consideration a range of factors such as the trading performance of the group undertakings, the expected revenue growth, cash flows, and the impacts of climate change on the company and its operations.

+Further details are included within the strategic report on pages [x] to [x] and the critical accounting estimates and judgements section of the statement of accounting policies and the debtors note 3 in the financial statements.